jdevenish/Investmate/README.md

 # Investmate Web App

-## Project title
+## Project Description
-Using React and ReactStrap, I built a stock tracking website inspired by the investing company [Stash](https://www.stashinvest.com/)

-## Motivation
+I was given one week to build a React website which consumed an API.

 I wanted to demonstrate the tools and techniques taught during the second unit of General Assembly's Software Engineering course to show how I can build a React app with a clean and easy to navigate website.
+I decided to build a website that allows users to browse and research company's stock information.
+It also allows users to save and review their favorites so they can keep with changes with a click of a button.

+I went with this website idea because it gave me the opportunity to build a lot of different components.
+Everything from the nav menu drop down selector to a card carousel.

 ## Screenshots
 ### Landing Page